bogeszmix/truckers-logger/README.md

 # truckers-logger
 An app for truckers to log some events.
+It is only for private usage.